 However, you might not know the exact reason behind what is causing the error and forcing the redirect loop on your WordPress site.
 It can be cache, cookies, any plugins, .htaccess files, any URL, or anything.

-How To Fix Error Too Many Redirects Issue In WordPress
+Fix Error Too Many Redirects Issue in WordPress

 Here are a few things that you can do to fix error too many redirect issues.